cqian2019/AppleSauceQ/README.md

 # AppleSauceQ
 Hasif Ahmed, Wenting Li, Kerwin Chen

+Ordered To-Do List:
+1. do isEmpty;
+1.5 do size;
+2. do offerFirst;
+3/ do offerLast;
+4. do peekFirst;
+5. do peekLast;
+6. do pollLast;
+7. do pollFirst

+Summary:
+We plan to develop our interface according to our to do list.

 The methods we think that are essential are...

      public boolean	offerFirst(E e)